-Acquisition of the Don Gregorio Project
+Acquisition and Termination of the Don Gregorio Project

-The Company has an option to acquire a 60% interest on the Don Gregorio project from Candente Copper Corp. ("Candente").
+The Company had an option to acquire a 60% interest on the Don Gregorio project from Alta Copper Corp. ("Alta Copper", formerly Candente Copper Corp.).
 The property is a 900 hectares gold and copper prospect in northern Peru.
-To maintain the option on the property, the Company has paid US\$98,500 and must:
+To maintain the option on the property, the Company paid US\$98,500, with further obligations as follows:

 - a) Make payments as follows: - a.
 US\$100,000 on or before 30 days of receipt of a drilling permit ("First Drill Permit"); - b.
 US\$100,000 within 30 days of a completed first phase drill program ("First Phase Drill Program"); and - c.
-US\$200,000 within 60 days of a completed second phase drill program ("Second Phase Drill Program"). - b) Carry out the First Phase Drill Program of 5,000 meters upon the issuance of the First Drill Permit, which First Phase Drill Program shall be completed within two years of the First Drill Permit, or (ii) in lieu of completing the First Phase Drill Program, the Company may elect to pay to Candente US\$100 per meter for each of the 5,000 meters not drilled as part of the First Phase Drill Program, up to a maximum amount of US\$500,000, and such payment shall be made prior to the second anniversary of the First Drill Permit. - c) Carry out the Second Drill Program of a further 5,000 meters prior to the earlier of the third anniversary of the First Drill Permit and the first anniversary of a permit received to complete the Second Drill Program.
+US\$200,000 within 60 days of a completed second phase drill program ("Second Phase Drill Program"). - b) Carry out the First Phase Drill Program of 5,000 meters upon the issuance of the First Drill Permit, which First Phase Drill Program shall be completed within two years of the First Drill Permit, or (ii) in lieu of completing the First Phase Drill Program, the Company may elect to pay to Alta Copper US\$100 per meter for each of the 5,000 meters not drilled as part of the First Phase Drill Program, up to a maximum amount of US\$500,000, and such payment shall be made prior to the second anniversary of the First Drill Permit. - c) Carry out the Second Drill Program of a further 5,000 meters prior to the earlier of the third anniversary of the First Drill Permit and the first anniversary of a permit received to complete the Second Drill Program.

-Following completion of the option, Candente and the Company will form a joint venture of 40% and 60% participating interest, respectively.
+Following completion of the option, Alta Copper and the Company would have formed a joint venture of 40% and 60% participating interest, respectively.